tinguy16/DH150-2020W/README.md

 <h4>#3: User control and freedom

 If the user presses and holds a comment they posted, they are able to delete the comment.
 The back button and home button are also constantly present for the user to exit out of an action or go back to a previous action.
+The user can also quickly undo or redo reposting or favoriting a track.

 Severity rating: 1